A Lesson in Communicating from Ray Dalio & the Bridgewater Principles.

 Rather than taking the advice of accepting responsibility as just the right thing to do, a tactful conversational tip, a Bridgewater employee would understand that it’s their duty to uncover the truth.
-Not understanding why something happened or passing blame is admitting to not being open minded and embracing feedback.
-Or ignoring a fundamental way of improving.
+Not understanding why something happened or passing blame is admitting to not being open minded and embracing feedback (ignoring a fundamental way of improving).
 Having an open mind means seeking to learn by asking questions.
-These types of people understand there’s plenty that they don’t know and that they could be wrong.
+These types of people understand there’s plenty that they don’t know and that they could be getting wrong.

 By understanding the principles that the company operates on and assuming you’ve found a place where your values align, this type of operational standard only builds your integrity and naturally causes everyone to improve.

 I’d recommend reading Principles first to get an idea of what a clear foundation of values looks like.
 Then read Adversaries into Allies to get tactical examples of how people can employ company values in conversations to build more allies.

 My favourite analogy used throughout the book is that learning should be like skiing.
 On the mountain you learn from experience with your instructor.
 Until eventually the list of fundamental tips and tricks become your own and you’re ready to teach someone else.